sudip-padhye/New-York-City-Taxi-Fare-Prediction-using-XGBoost/Readme.md

+### NOTE - Before proceeding to execute the project, it is requested to download complete data files from the URL https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/data

 # Data Description-
 ## File descriptions
 1. train.csv - Input features and target fare_amount values for the training set (about 55M rows).